 - Now we combine the broccoli, cauliflower rice, chicken in the casserole dish

 - We’ll now pour the sauce on top, and add some variation of crunch.
 I used chopped almonds, but any nut would work great.
 You can also add chopped plantain chips.

 - Bake for 20-25 minutes, and you have yourself one tasty dinner!

-- You can sprinkle some parmesan cheese on top if dairy is tolerated.
-My kids loved this addition on their portion
+- Want to add cheese?
+You can sprinkle some parmesan cheese on top if dairy is tolerated.
+My kids loved this addition on their portion!

 - Feel free to swap out the nut used on top: almonds, pecans, walnuts, and even hazelnuts work well

-- 2 cups of cooked rice or brown rice can be substituted for the cauliflower rice.
+- You can easily substitute white rice or brown rice for the cauliflower rice.
+Use 2 cups of cooked rice!
 I prefer the low carb version.
 Omitting the rice part altogether is also an option!